 You can activate the WooCommerce module by installing the WooCommerce plugin.

-GeneratePress offers only basic WooCommerce functionality at present like Store Notice, Product Image support, and Checkout options.
+GeneratePress offers comparatively limited WooCommerce functionality at present like Store Notice, Product Catalog, Product Image support, and Checkout options.

 If you’re planning an e-commerce website or blog, then Astra is the theme you should pick.
 There’s no doubt about that.